 Prior to this, chocolate was consumed mainly as a beverage, and was often served as an alternative to tea or coffee.
-Boston Cooking School instructor Fannie Farmer called cocoa a “nutriment as well as a stimulant,” and recommended it especially for children.
+Hot chocolate was particularly popular during the Victorian era.
+In fact, Boston Cooking School instructor Fannie Farmer called cocoa a “nutriment as well as a stimulant,” and recommended it especially for children.

 The earliest recipes labeled “chocolate cake” were actually meant to be eaten alongside hot chocolate and contained no chocolate at all.
 There were chocolate desserts, in the form of blancmanges, mousse, creams, cream pies, custards, puddings, soufflés and syrups, but chocolate cakes containing flour did not appear in the U.S. until the second part of the 19th century, when improvements in cocoa processing created a much smoother, more delicious tasting chocolate, which better translated to cake baking.

-We can credit a well-known Philadelphian – cookbook writer Eliza Leslie – for publishing the first cake recipe in America truly made with chocolate.
+We can credit Eliza Leslie, a well-known 19th century cookbook author and student of Mrs. Goodfellow's Philadelphia cooking school, for publishing the first cake recipe in America truly made with chocolate.
 It appeared in The Lady’s Receipt Book in 1847.
 Although European bakers had already been baking with chocolate prior to this time, it took Americans awhile to catch on.
 Miss Leslie’s recipe uses finely grated chocolate, giving the cake an attractive speckled look.
 She also includes freshly grated nutmeg and powdered cinnamon, which provide a pleasant spiciness and enhance the chocolate flavor.

 Containing ¾ pound of fresh butter and a whopping 10 eggs that were beaten separately, this would have been a rather expensive and time consuming cake, but well worth the cost and effort.
-Chocolate was a pricey flavoring and pre-packaged ingredients were not available.
-For example, sugar was stored in solid cone shapes and needed to be pounded to a fine consistency before using; nutmeg was bought in its “whole” form and grated or ground just prior to use.
-More time consuming, yes, but the taste is incomparable to today’s bottled spices.
 Once the cake was baked and cooled, Miss Leslie instructed topping it with an icing made from powdered sugar and beaten egg white, with the optional addition of rosewater or lemon essence for flavoring.
 But a dusting of confectioners sugar was also acceptable and just as nice.

 Here's the recipe updated for today's ingredients and measurements.
 I feel this is one of the best chocolate cake recipes ever - the nutmeg and cinnamon add a very interesting spicy component, meshing perfectly with the chocolate: